Western-Formula-Racing/RaspberryPi-CAN-DAQ-MVP/README.md

 create user grafana with password 'Admin' with all privileges grant all privileges on home to grafana
 ```
 We can check it worked by running `show users` in the client.
-That's it for influx. you can choose a different password and username, just make sure to update the `canInterface.py` file if you choose to do so.
+That's it for influx.
+You can choose a different password and username, just make sure to update the `canInterface.py` file if you choose to do so.

 #### Mosuitto MQTT Broker
 While having the data stored in InfluxDB is great for persistant time series data, it doesn't give truly "live" data feeds.
 Grafana uses database queries to grab the information to display.
 In order to achieve reasonable performance, the number of queries is limited to once per second.
 While this is perfectly fine for reviewing data, it would be nice to be able to watch the data in "real time".
 MQTT is a messaging protocol based on Websockets that allows for real time telemetry, so I've made it so that all sensor data is published to a [Mosquitto MQTT client](https://mosquitto.org/) as well on the RPi so that Grafana can stream it in real time.